import casadi as cs

 x = vertcat(x_A, x_B, x_C)

-p = ndot_ANumerical parameters (as ndot_t) are not modifiable as they take part in the construction of the computational graph, so one must decide whether to keep them as Python constants or use a symbolic representation before model definition.
+p = ndot_ANumerical parameters (such as ndot_t) are not modifiable as they take part in the construction of the computational graph, so one must decide whether to keep them as Python constants or use a symbolic representation before model definition.
 This is important because leaving everything modifiable at runtime can create cumbersome interfaces that require too many parameters to be used, so careful design is recommended.

 Problem right-hand side

-Using Function we wrap the previous expressions into something that can be evaluated in terms of x and p.
-Each function is provided a name, a list of inputs and a list of outputs.
+Using Function, we wrap the previous expressions into something that can be evaluated in terms of x and p.
+Each function is provided a name, a list of inputs, and a list of outputs.
 These could also be named, but we skip that here for simplicity.
 Also, we do not make use of any other optional arguments and you can check their usage in the documentation.

 F_xdot_A = Function("F_xdot_A", [x, p], [xdot_A])